utmmlds/ML-Docker-Environment/README.md

 # Machine Learning Docker Environment

-NLDS docker environment for machine learning with GPU support.
+MLDS docker environment for machine learning with GPU support.

 # How to use

-Follow the steps and turn an empty instance to a ready-to-go deep-learning environment in 30 mins.
+Follow the steps and turn an empty instance to a ready-to-go deep learning environment in 30 mins.

 * **0-prepare-host.sh**
   install docker, nvidia driver, nvidia-docker in your host machine.